Theda Skocpol: Protecting Soldiers and Mothers (1992)

 In this book, Skocpol shows, contrary to the conventional wisdom, that the United States was a precocious welfare state in the early 20th century and that it did not lag behind European states at that point in time.

 In the book, Skocpol considers increased benefits for Civil War veterans and their families resulting from competitive party politics, as well as greater actions taken in women's movements.
 Soldiers and mothers benefited from social spending, labor regulations, and health education through reformative women's clubs across the nation.
-Simultaneously, Skocpol refutes her claim that theorists had ignored states' independent power in her state autonomy theory, explaining "my state-centered theoretical frame of reference had evolved into a fully 'polity-centered approach,' meaning that social movements, coalitions of pressure groups, and political parties must be given their due in understanding power in America."
+Simultaneously, Skocpol repudiates her previous claim (put forward as part of her state autonomy theory) that most other theorists had ignored states' independent power, explaining "my state-centered theoretical frame of reference had evolved into a fully 'polity-centered approach'.
+Her revised view is that social movements, coalitions of pressure groups, and political parties must be given their due in understanding power in America."

 Skocpol explains how clubs and associations fill the vacuum left by fewer bureaucracies and an official church throughout the country, offering a case study in how women succeeded in gaining labor rights, mothers' pensions, minimum wage, and subsidized natal health clinics.
 Further, Skocpol points out that women were able to overcome class disparity to achieve these goals, working at a national level, influencing representatives with books, TV, magazines, and meetings.